samkeen/git-demos/README.md

 85afe13 Initial commit
 ```

-Many projects (especially those who receive a great deal of contributions), mandate that any contribution to be applied to the
+Many projects (especially those who receive a great deal of contributions), mandate that any contribution to be applied to the mainline branch branch (i.e. development, master) be a **single commit**.

-`development` (or master) branch be a single commit.
-Also if you are on a team following agile practices, branches should
-be at the 'story' size and thus capable of being contained in one commit.
-This single commit per contribution, make
-management of the combining branch (`development`, or master) that much easier.
+Also if you are on a team following agile practices, branches should be at the 'story' size and thus capable of being contained in one commit.
+This ***single commit per contribution***, make management of the mainline branch that much easier.

 Here our `feature-x` contribution is comprised of 3 commits.
-We can easily change that with *interactive rebasing*.  (note:
-there is also a git `squash` command to accomplish this, but here we will demonstrate the more versatile `rebase -i`)
+We can easily change that with *interactive rebasing*.  (note: there is also a git `squash` command to accomplish this, but here we will demonstrate the more versatile `rebase -i`)

 ```
 #